Only this pageAll pages

 Additional Resources

-• Optimization Guide: Follow the for performance improvements.
+• Optimization Guide: Follow the optimization guide for performance improvements.

-• Update Guide: Follow the for updating your scout.
+• Update Guide: Follow the update guide for updating your scout.

 This guide should help you set up and run the Chasm Scout server effectively.
 For more detailed instructions and troubleshooting, refer to the original repository and additional resources provided.